-NECROTIC RING SPOT TREATMENT
+NECROTIC RING SPOT FUNGUS

 Necrotic Ring Spot (NRS) is one of the most frustrating lawn diseases for homeowners due to the abundance of misinformation surrounding its causes and treatments.
 Primarily, NRS is triggered by excessive watering over a long period of time (months) combined with the use of chemical fertilizers.
 This combination disrupts the balance of beneficial microbes in the soil, creating ideal conditions for the Necrotic Ring Spot fungus to thrive in low-oxygen environments.